gomescx/LSB-Music-App-POC/docs/US86_implementation_summary.md

 ## Overview

 This feature allows instructors to add notes to each exercise-music pair in a session.
-These notes can be used to capture personal cues, observations, or choreography instructions for future reference.
+These notes can be used to capture personal cues, observations, or consigna instructions for future reference.

 ## Changes Made